CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_RNAseq_QA.md

 ## Step 1: project set-up

 Quality assurance (QA) can mean many things – to us QA means not only that the raw data files are examined for any issues that could compromise downstream analyses, but also that the data is organized in a way that others can understand what was done for a given project.
 This greatly improves transparency and reproducibility.
-To ensure that the different file types and analyses for your RNAseq project remain clear and organized, we recommend an approach we call [MInimal Directory for Analysis of Sequencing data (MIDAS)](http://github.com/dpbisme/MIDAS).
+To ensure that the different file types and analyses for your RNAseq project remain clear and organized, we recommend an approach we call [MInimal Directory for Analysis of Sequencing data (MIDAS)](https://github.com/dpbisme/MIDAS_RNAseq).
 MIDAS_RNAseq is just a directory structure that provides a simple framework for organizing your RNAseq experiment.
-You can download a skeletal version of this directory **[here](http://CHMI-sops.github.io/images/MIDAS_transcriptome.zip)**

 ```
 |-- DATA